DarinkaTruebutschek/DarinkaTruebutschek.github.io/content/project/Perception&Memory/index.md

 perception and memory interact and/or merge with each other and which specific mechanisms in the human brain make this possible.
 In the long-term, I aim to develop such a unifying theory.
 {style="text-align: justify;"}

+If you are curious to learn more, check out some of my associated publications: